By David Rusk

 After a brief pause, Schulz continued to extoll the good fit of newly acquired George Thomas for the team.

 Though he has been long retired, Thomas lives right here in DC’s Ward 2 and is in excellent shape, for years having engaged in three-hour stamina and agility drills twice daily during DC’s rush hour.
-Coach Lograda assures me that Thomas is match-fit to step into the lineup against Nashville this Saturday
+Assistant coach Brilliant assures me that Thomas is match-fit to step into the lineup against Nashville this Saturday